Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 Scope

-OSHA’s violation penalty structure is based on a number factors, including the type and gravity of violation, as well as the employer’s history, size, and good faith.
+OSHA’s violation penalty structure is based on a number of factors, including the type and gravity of violation, as well as the employer’s size, good faith, and history.

 Key definitions